kharikri/CarND-Kidnapped-Vehicle-Project/README.md

 Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

 mkdir build
 cd build
 cmake ..
 make
-./particle_filter
+./particle_filter (Make sure you also run the simulator on Windows machine)

 Note that the programs that need to be written to accomplish the project are src/particle_filter.cpp, and particle_filter.h